 Watermelon Banana Smoothie – Jinan Banna

-This smoothie is heart healthy because it is a good source of fiber.
+This Mediterranean diet breakfast smoothie is heart-healthy because it is a good source of fiber.
 Fiber is important to help you maintain a healthy weight, which reduces the risk of heart disease.

 Black Bean Smoothie – The Heart Dietitian

 Black beans give this shake protein and soluble fiber.
-Perfect for lowering cholesterol, and your weight!
+Perfect for lowering cholesterol, and your weight since protein helps to keep you full and satisfied!
 You can’t even taste the beans.
 Black beans actually provide more creaminess and no flavor.